Loic74650/PoolMaster/README.md

 <h4>Compatibility</h4>

-<p>For this sketch to work on your setup you must change the following in the code:<br />
+<p>For this sketch to work on your setup you must change the following in the code (in the "Config.h" file):<br />
 - possibly the pinout definitions depending on your wiring<br />
 - the unique address of the DS18b20 water temperature sensor<br />
 - MAC and IP address of the Ethernet shield<br />